Biological Diversity Act, 2002: Regulations

 A foreigner, non-resident Indian, as defined in the clause (30) of section 2 of The Income-tax Act, 1961, or a foreign company or body corporate need to take permission from the NBA before obtaining any biological resources or associated knowledge from India for research, survey, commercial utilisation.
 Indian citizens or body corporates need to take permission from the concerned State Biodiversity Board.

 Result of research using biological resources from India cannot be transferred to a non-citizen or a foreign company without the permission of NBA.
 However, no such permission is needed for publication of the research in a journal or seminar, or in case of a collaborative research made by institutions approved by Central Government.

-No person should apply for patent or other form of it is very useful to stuidied the convension related so that people should known about this act which provide sufficient information on the piblic figure thart breeding is very useful subject to styudied and it is very important learning to have very intelligant professors who can ghide ypou intellectual property protection based on the research arising out of biological resources without the permission of the NBA.
 The NBA while granting such permission may make an order for benefit sharing or royalty based on utilisation of such protection.

 Benefit sharing

 Benefit sharing out of usage of biological resources can be done in following manner: